DiogoF17/LPOO_18-19/docs/README.md

 >
 > In the menus section, however, because of the simplicity of the drawing functions (compared to the main game), we opted to not separate the two, and keep all functionality in the main View class, in order to avoid unnecessary complexity to the code.
 >
 > Another important subject regarding this pattern is the lack of a Controller module in the menus "MVC".
 Because the menus are so simple, the only real operation that could be done to the menu Model is the change of one option to the other.
 We felt like it was unnecessary to create a Controller class just for this operation, and that it would add unneeded complexity to the code's structure.
-On the other hand, some MenuEvents do operate on the model, so in a way they can be seen as part of the controller.
+The operations on the model are done directly by some MenuEvents (so in a way they can be seen as part of the controller).

 #### 1.4 Consequences
 > As said before, using the MVC design increases the modularity of the code.
 It makes it easier to change only one component of the game, and to keep all the others (for example, choosing whether to use Lanterna or Swing in order to draw the various components of the game, and read user input), because although they are linked, the code is not "mixed together" (we would only need to change the View component, keeping the Model and Controller intact).
 This shows that our code structure respects the Open-Closed Principle: for example, if we wanted our game to have another way of drawing itself and receive user input, we would need to create another View class, that implemented the right functionalities, and link it to the Model and Controller, without having to change any existing code.
 Modules are open for extensions, but closed for modification.
 >
 > As we also said before, it also meets the requirements of the Single Responsability Principle: each module has only one reason to change.
 In our opinion, as we said before, in a way, separating the main game View into two classes (one that draws, one that reads user input) contributes even more to the following of this principle.

-### 2. Main Menu and Game Over Screens
+### 2. Drawing and Reading User Input With Both Laterna and Swing
 #### 2.1 Problem in Context

-### 2. Joining the Different View Components
-#### 2.1 Problem in Context
-> As we said before, when implementing the MVC pattern, we opted to separate the View module into two: one that is in charge of reading user input, and the other is in charge of drawing onto the screen.
-Because of this, we needed to find a way to join these two modules together (example: if we want to use Lanterna, then we should use the Game subclass GameLanterna, that reads input using Lanterna functions; the drawing aspect should also be done using Lanterna functions, so the class in charge of that should be DrawLanterna).
+> As an extra requirement, it was asked that our game should work with either Lanterna or Swing.
+Having the ability to do so would show that the game was well implemented, in terms of structure; we would only need to change the Views of the main game and menu, in order to do that.
+Therefore, we needed to find and implement a way to create the right View types (Lanterna or Swing, Menu or Game), given the circunstance and also depending if the player chose Lanterna or Swing in the beggining of the game.

 #### 2.2 The Pattern
-> For this, we decided to implement the Factory Method design pattern.
-In the game class, that will have a drawing interface associated, a method will be called to decide the specific way of drawing the elements.
-In the concrete classes that extend the game class (and are in charge of reading input), we can instanciate the concrete drawing interface that we want for that specific type of game.
+> For this, we decided to implement, as was recommended, the Abstract Factory desgin pattern.
+We have an abstract factory, that has methods to create the main game View and the menu View, to be overridden in the concrete factories.
+The concrete factories are specific for Lanterna and Swing; these factories override the methods from the abstract factory and are able to produce the right Views.
+>
+> As said before, in the very beginning of the game, the user is asked whether he would like to run the game with Swing or Lanterna.
+Based on their answer, the right concrete factory is created and passed to the game; when the menu View or the main game View is needed, all that needs to be done is to call the appropriate method for that.

 #### 2.3 Implementation

+(MUDAR DIAGRAMA)

 > Here's how we decided to implement the design pattern:
 ![Alt text](diagrams/UML_FactoryMethod_1/UML_FactoryMethod_1.png)